donald-ye/donald-ye/README.md

 # 💫 About Me:
-I'm a second year computer science and applied mathematics <br>student at Fordham University, passionate about the realms of <br>coding, machine learning, and building robust applications.
+I'm a third year computer science and applied mathematics <br>student at Fordham University, passionate about the realms of <br>coding, machine learning, and building robust applications.

 ## 🌐 Socials: